How to use this library

 1. File and folder work

-Three prompts that exercise Cowork's folder access directly.
-The folder you approved during onboarding becomes the workspace; these prompts treat it as a real desk.
+Three prompts that exercise Cowork's folder access.
+The folder you approved during onboarding becomes the workspace.

 Organize my Downloads folder by file type — group everything into subfolders by extension (PDFs, images, archives, code, etc.).